CSCfi/csc-user-guide/docs/apps/lammps.md

 ## Usage

-Don't use prebuilt binaries, but take a look at the instructions for configuring and compiling LAMMPS on Puhti or Mahti for optimal performance.
+Don't use prebuilt binaries, but take a look at the instructions for configuring and compiling LAMMPS on Puhti-rhel7 or Mahti for optimal performance.

-* Navigate to `/appl/soft/chem/lammps/` on Puhti or Mahti
+* Navigate to `/appl/soft/chem/lammps/` on Puhti-rhel7 or Mahti
 * If you can't find a pre-downloaded source code (e.g. `lammps-stable.tar.gz`) or a suitable LAMMPS version, download it yourself from the [LAMMPS home page](https://lammps.sandia.gov/download.html).
 * Read the compilation instructions, e.g. `lammps-puhti-instruction.txt`
 * Configure the packages you want to include and compile the software

 Please compile in `$TMPDIR` for faster performance and less load on the shared filesystem.
 After compiling, move your files to `/projappl/<project code>` (the local disk is cleaned frequently).
-Consult these pages on [how to create batch jobs on Puhti](../computing/running/creating-job-scripts-puhti.md) and [on Mahti](../computing/running/creating-job-scripts-mahti.md).
+Consult these pages on [how to create batch jobs on Puhti-rhel7](../computing/running/creating-job-scripts-puhti.md) and [on Mahti](../computing/running/creating-job-scripts-mahti.md).

 If you encounter problems compiling LAMMPS, don't hesitate to [contact CSC Service Desk](../support/contact.md).